htool-ddm/htool_documentation/docs/source/introduction/hmatrix.rst

 - If the current block does not satisfy the admissibility condition

   - If it is leaf, we compute the block as a dense matrix,
-  - If it is not a leaf, we check the childen of the current block.
+  - If it is not a leaf, we check the children of the current block.